-Debt service expenditures, which include interest and principal payments and NIFA set-asides, are expected to total \$333.2 million in fiscal year 2009, and are the third largest category of expenditures in the operating budget.
+Debt service expenditures, which include interest and principal payments and NIFA set-asides, total \$333.2 million in the 2009 Budget, and are the third largest category of expenditures in the operating budget.
 See "COUNTY INDEBTEDNESS AND DEBT LIMITATIONS" herein.